LumingSun/ML4DB-paper-list/README.md

 * An Efficient Online Prediction of Host Workloads Using Pruned GRU Neural Nets (arXiv 2023)
 * Uncertainty-Aware Workload Prediction in Cloud Computing (arXiv 2023)
 * Real-Time Workload Pattern Analysis for Large-Scale Cloud Databases (VLDB 2023)
+* Robust Auto-Scaling with Probabilistic Workload Forecasting for Cloud Databases (ICDE 2024)
+* QPSEncoder: A Database Workload Encoder with Deep Learning (DEXA 2024)

 ## Query Optimization
 * Learned Query Optimizer: What is New and What is Next (SIGMOD 2024)
+* GLO: Towards Generalized Learned Query Optimization (ICDE 2024)
+* Robust Query Optimization in the Era of Machine Learning: State-of-the-Art and Future Directions (ICDE 2024)
 ### Query Rewrite
 * Sia: Optimizing Queries using Learned Predicates (SIGMOD 2021)
 * A Learned Query Rewrite System using Monte Carlo Tree Search (VLDB 2022)